Budgets are plans, planning is good, and furthermore budgets are plans with numbers.

 - Company strategy

-Customers do not buy goods and services based on what our costs are, we need to be aware of what our customers are prepared to pay.
+Customers do not buy goods and services based on what our costs are, you need to be aware of what your customers are prepared to pay.
 All the other budgets – with the general exception of overheads – will largely flow from the income budget.

 Income Budget Example